 This means that the main purpose of SEO is to drive sales and increase profit through curated inbound strategies.

 But what skills do SEOs need to be successful?

 What skills should an SEO Consultant know?

-In fact, the best SEO experts are people who are proficient in a wide range of areas of digital marketing and business.
-This includes core SEO skills (like copy optimisation and title tag) and other marketing and business skills, like writing, web design, branding, people and project management.
+You can pay for core SEO skills (like copy optimisation and title tag, for example) and other marketing and business skills, like writing, web design, creativity, people and project management.

 That said, here are the key skills for an SEO consultant:

 - Ability to conduct keywords and topics research